alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-07-29-rule-on-ascribing-to-judaism-christianity.md

 hijri: Dhul-Hijjah 8, 1441 AH
 lang: en
 locale: en
-excerpt: "A person becomes a Jew if they believe in the beliefs of the Jews and act upon them.
+summary: "A person becomes a Jew if they believe in the beliefs of the Jews and act upon them.
 Likewise, they become a Christian if they believe in the beliefs of the Christians and act upon them."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz